Volume Indicator: How Pro Stock Market Analysts Use It

 Combining the stock price movement with the increases or decreases in volume provides insight into the market participants’ supply, demand, and sentiment.
 Important volume indicators are Volume Bars, Equivolume, and Volume at Price.

-For example, fewer people buy at a higher price if the stock price increases and the volume decreases.
+For example, if the stock price increases and the volume decreases, fewer people are buying at this higher price.
 This means a change in demand and a potential change in the direction of the stock price.

 Stock Chart Volume Color